To master forex trading, you’ve got to learn how smart money operate. These guys are the big players who move the market and set the trends.

 The best part: it’s way easier than you might think.

-The smart money moves aren’t just visible on a chart; they’re super obvious.
+The smart money moves aren’t just visible on a chart; they’re quite obvious.
 In fact, they’ve been right in front of you the whole time you’ve been trading.

 You just didn’t notice!

-In this post, I’m gonna let you in on how to figure out what the smart money are up to, like where they’ve jumped into trades, cashed in, and maybe even called it quits.
+In this post, I’m going to let you in on how to figure out what the smart money are up to, like where they’ve jumped into trades, cashed in, and maybe even called it quits.

-I’ll also toss in a couple of cool examples of how you can use this in your own trading game:
+I’ll also toss in a couple of cool examples of how you can use this in your own trading:

 - To guess when and where a reversal might kick off.